vaadin-component-factory/vcf-svg/README.md

 ## Server-side API

 This is the client-side (Polymer 3) web component.
-If you are looking for this web components server-side (Java) API for the Vaadin Platform, it can be found here: https://vaadin.com/directory/component/svg-component
+If you are looking for this web components server-side (Java) API for the Vaadin Platform, it can be found here: [Svg Component](https://vaadin.com/directory/component/svg-component)

 ## Vaadin Pro